GitLab Runner Helm Chart

 • <SECRET_NAME> is the Kubernetes Secret resource name, as in the above example, gitlab-domain-cert.

-More information on how GitLab Runner uses these certificates can be found in the Runner Documentation.
+For more information on how GitLab Runner uses these certificates, see Supported options for self-signed certificates targeting the GitLab server.

 Set pod labels to CI environment variables keys

-At the moment it is not possible to use environment variables as pod labels within the values.yaml file.
-We are working on it in this issue: Can’t set environment variable key as pod label.
+You can’t use environment variables as pod labels in the values.yaml file.
+For more information, see Can’t set environment variable key as pod label.
 Use the workaround described in the issue as a temporary solution.

 Store registration tokens or runner tokens in secrets